HNK Solicitors HNK Solicitors

 The UK’s data protection regulations

-The first Suffolk Police data breach was first reported on 15th November, with the force stressing that the data was available for only “a short period of time” before being “quickly removed”.
+The Suffolk Police data breach was first reported on 15th November, with the force stressing that the data was available for only “a short period of time” before being “quickly removed”.
 Nevertheless, the specifics of the breach are shocking.
 The information exposed by the breach is alleged to include the names, addresses, and dates of birth of sexual assault victims, as well as details of the alleged offences.

 The potential consequences of such information being made public are deeply concerning.
 The risk posed to victims is significant, and even the simple fact of having this kind of information exposed can be traumatic.

-In response to the first breach, Suffolk Police stressed their commitment to safeguarding people’s data, noting: “We take our obligations under the Data Protection Act very seriously.”
+In response to the breach, Suffolk Police stressed their commitment to safeguarding people’s data, noting: “We take our obligations under the Data Protection Act very seriously.”

-Data protection obligations are substantial.
+These obligations are substantial.
 The Data Protection Act (DPA) 2018, alongside the UK General Data Protection Regulation (GDPR), sets out the responsibilities that organisations processing personal data must fulfil.

 The regulations centre on six key principles that organisations must adhere to, including the principle of “integrity and confidentiality”, otherwise known as the security principle.
 This principle stresses that organisations holding personal data must put measures in place to keep this data secure.